 At your cat's appointment, your vet may conduct a series of tests to find the source of your pet's grooming, such as a complete physical examination, a skin biopsy, or other laboratory tests.
 The treatment your vet prescribes will depend on your pet's specific condition.

 While you wait for your appointment, try to figure out if there is anything that could be making your cat anxious and eliminate the stressor.
-If you find the stressor, remove it from your cat's environment, your kitty's excessive grooming may gradually go away.
+If you find the stressor, remove it from your cat's environment, and your kitty's excessive grooming may gradually go away.
 Your veterinarian can offer tips on how you can eliminate the source of your cat's stress.